debate-map/app/README.md

 	* 2.1\) Option 1, by launching the entire backend in your local k8s cluster: **(recommended)**
 		* 2.1.1\) If you have made any changes to dependencies that the backend uses, ensure the `Others/yarn-lock-for-docker.lock` file is up-to-date, by running: `npm start backend.dockerPrep` (has vsc-2 task)
 		* 2.1.2\) Run (in repo root): `npm start backend.tiltUp_local`
-		* 2.1.3\) Wait till Tilt has finished deploying everything to your local k8s cluster. (can use the Tilt webpage/ui, or press `s` in the tilt terminal, to monitor)
+		* 2.1.3\) Wait till Tilt has finished deploying everything to your local k8s cluster. (to monitor, press space to open the Tilt web-ui, or `s` for an in-terminal display)
 	* 2.2\) Option 2, by launching individual pods/components directly on your host machine: (arguably simpler, but not recommended long-term due to lower reliability for dependencies, eg. platform-specific build hazards and versioning issues)
 		* 2.2.1\) Start app server (if needed): `cd Packages/app-server-rs; cargo run` (not yet tested; also, waiting on [#43](https://github.com/debate-map/app/issues/43) to avoid need for special env-var)
 		* 2.2.2\) Start web server (if needed): `cd Packages/web-server-rs; cargo run` (not yet tested; also, waiting on [#43](https://github.com/debate-map/app/issues/43) to avoid need for special env-var)